Jeremiah-Griffin/Zagreus/README.md

 or part of the the program's global state.
 Both of these solutions have negative design and performance implications for asynchronous, highly concurrent applications.
 Splitting these traits in two allows for easy customization of behavior per-endpoint without resorting to sourcing per-endpoint randomness.

-Q: Zagreus is so small (~200 LOC) but the API is so big/ugly/unweildy.
-Why?

-A: This library is meant to expose a very broad amount of functionality in a manner that is both lightweight and runtime-independent.
-The onus of wrangling the APIs into something less annoying is on the user.
-Do not expect consumers of your types to interface with these traits directly, instead, implement types which wrap them, encapsulating common functionality and exposing only the subset of what's left.